-Surveyor's Name: Surveyor Name
+Surveyor's Name: Surveyor's Name

-Surveyor's RICS Number: 00000000
+Surveyor's RICS Number: 0000000

 Company Name: Stokemont

-Date of the Inspection: 00-00-0000
+Date of the Inspection: 00/00/00

-Report Reference Number: SR00000
+Report Reference Number: SR0000

 Related Party Disclosure: None

-Full Address and Postcode of the Property : Address of Property
+Full Address and Postcode of the Property : Address of the Property

-Weather Conditions when the Inspection took place: Sunny and Clear.
-At the time of inspection, it was dry.
+Weather Conditions when the Inspection took Clear and dry.

+place:

-The status of the Property when the Inspection took place: Tenanted and unoccupied.
+The status of the Property when the Inspection Vacant and unfurnished.

+took place: